4383/governance/goals/proposed/remove-eventlet.rst

    paradigm for our ecosystem.
 A paradigm which is rather the prerogative of low level developers. *C* developers.

 #.
-Many third party libraries in use in Openstack are binding of *C*
+Many third party libraries in use in OpenStack are binding of *C*
    libraries, or rely on *C* libraries.
 Greenlet is the perfect example of that.
 The GIL option-ability will allow these binding to don't shy away from using parallelism.
 That was not possible before, but the door ajar.